joleneyu/i-am-jolene/content/articles/build_up_your_own_blog_1.md

 Authors: Jolene Yu

 The website you are browsing at is my first side project which leveraged with static site generator - Pelican.
 This blog is about initial steps of how to install Pelican and some lesson-learned while I was building up mine.
+Here is the repo for this project [here](https://github.com/joleneyu/i-am-jolene)

 Pelican is powered by python and requires no database or server-side logic which is easier for beginners.

 ### Before start:

 1. Get python, pip3, git installed
-2. Choose a Pelican theme you like (here is the one I used [here](https://github.com/nairobilug/pelican-alchemy)
+2. Choose a Pelican theme you like (here is the one I used [here](https://github.com/nairobilug/pelican-alchemy))
 3. Create a new repository at GitHub or any other git repository management for this project.
 (Strongly recommend to use GitHub, because this tutorial has further setups for GitHub Pages and GitHub Actions)

 ### When you are ready with these prerequisites, let's jump to how to kickstart a website.